 LF Driscoll managed a multi-phased, seven-year expansion to double the size of the Children’s Hospital of Philadelphia’s main facility while also modernizing each department.
 Completed in 2008, the expansion included more than 800,000sf of new construction, more than 253,000sf of renovations, and underground parking for the nation’s second highest ranked hospital.

-LF Driscoll has been a member of the Children’s Hospital of Philadelphia team for 31 years, and has expanded the hospital network to new campuses on Schuylkill Avenue, in South Philadelphia, and Plainsboro, New Jersey.
+LF Driscoll has been a member of the Children’s Hospital of Philadelphia team since 1989 and has expanded the hospital network to new campuses on Schuylkill Avenue in Center City Philadelphia, and Plainsboro, New Jersey.

 Completed in 2004, the South Tower is a 383,360sf, 12-story, structural steel addition to the main hospital building providing expanded bed capacity and an improved patient and family experience.